top of page

 Project Summary

 Time constraints lead to a lack of meal planning.
-This causes malnutrition, overreliance on takeout, and food waste from improper ingredient management.
+This causes malnutrition, over-reliance on takeout, and food waste.

 ezgif-1b992a82b7ecb1.gif